March 2010 United Kingdom budget

 The March 2010 United Kingdom Budget, official known as Budget 2010: Securing the recovery, was delivered by Alistair Darling, Chancellor of the Exchequer, to the House of Commons on 24 March 2010.

-The budget speech outlined the Labour Government's fiscal policies prior to the expected 2010 general election, which had to be called before July.
+The budget speech outlined the Labour Government's fiscal policies prior to the 2010 general election, which had to be called before July.
+It was also the last budget delivered by Labour until October 2024.

 The Budget's main headlines included: